 After an investigation of the applicant as described above, the Chief of Police shall approve or disapprove the application and notify the applicant of the decision within ten (10) days.
 IF the Chief of Police fails to act within that ten-day period, the applicant is automatically entitled to the license.
 In the event the application is approved, a license shall be issued.
-Any applicant shall have the right to appeal to the Board of Selectmen, in writing, within five (5) days and the Board of Selectmen should act within a fourteen (14) day period.
+Any applicant shall have the right to appeal to the Select Board, in writing, within five (5) days and the Select Board should act within a fourteen (14) day period.